cjneely10/EukMetaSanity/INSTALLATION.md

 conda remove --name EukMS_refine --all
 ```

 You will also need to remove the 4 lines added to your `.bashrc` file.
+You may also wish to delete this repository.